manzcube/manzcube.github.io/README.md

-Only React portfolio, hosting with gh-pages.
+Simple and low-features portfolio, made only with React, and hosting with gh-pages.